8bitbuddhist/PixelMaestro/README.md

 ## Features

 - True (24-bit) color depth
-- Support for up to 256 independent, multi-layered drawing surfaces
+- Support for up to 256 independent, layered drawing surfaces
-- Over 10 uniquely customizable animations with support for various orientations, speeds, and color schemes
+- Over 10 unique, customizable animations with support for different orientations, speeds, and color schemes
-- Powerful raster image editing tools with support for still or animated images
+- Powerful raster graphics editing tools with support for still or animated bitmap images
 - Lightweight and flexible communications protocol for controlling devices over USB, Bluetooth, or other serial channel
-- Runs in under 2KB of RAM and uses under 32KB of storage
+- Microcontroller and mini-PC friendly: Use with Arduino, Raspberry Pi, ESP32, and others.
+Runs in under 2KB of RAM and 30KB of ROM

 ## Getting Started